SATHYAGITH368/Context-Aware-Geospatial-Data-Retrieval-using-LLM-NLP/README.md

 locate point of interest
 2. Category Search: Category Search helps in finding near by Category (could be near by hospital in a location) and locate point of interest
 3. Type Search: Tell me highly rated places in input Point of interest

+  ## Tools and Technology Used
+1. Adapter Style implementation to work with popular large language models (Phase-1: Integrated LLAMA 2 and OpenAI)
+2. Apache Airflow for Data Integration and Transformation use case
+3. Apache Feast for Feature Store Management
+4. PostgreSQL – Landing or Staging location for all sourced dataset.
+Laster plan to leverage Text2SQL to query dataset
+5. Streamlit – Interactive User Interface for this project
+6. SpaCy – Named Entity recognition with SpaCy
+7. Elastic Search – Used by Mordecai 3 for Geoparser and Event Geocoder

+  ## How different is it from any of the other existing ideas?
+1. Our solution is hybrid solution which is designed to work with open-source Llama and pay as we use model using OpenAI
+2. Integrated Voice-to-text search enabling users who are not comfortable in typing
+3. GeoParser capability helps in Geocoding allowing users to type point of interest (i.e. places) and system can identify the location and plot
+4. Structured architecture for end-to-end data journey with proper data cataloging using Feature Store
+5. GuardRail for LLM ensures reliable interaction preventing harmful and inappropriate results

+## Brief solution

+## STEP 1:DATA EXTRACTION
+• In this phase, we focus on sourcing public datasets for demo purposes from various websites such as Kaggle and SpaCy (All Country Geo dataset).
+These datasets come in different shapes and formats (e.g., JSON, CSV).
+• We use Airflow as our ETL (Extract, Transform, Load) tool to source and transform data into the desired format.
+• We have created separate pipelines, or DAGs (Directed Acyclic Graphs) in Airflow terminology, for each data source(airflowdags.py).
+• The sourced data is loaded into the landing zone, where we utilize PostgreSQL as our landing zone database.

+## STEP 2:DATA LANDING ZONE
+• PostgreSQL supports PostGIS (Geographical Information Systems).
+• Our future plan is to enhance the user interface to provide an option to transform text to SQL and execute spatial queries against PostgreSQL.